 When I insert the wireframe into the User Story (as an embedded image, attachment, etc.) I don't necessarily remove the peripheral information once I've decided how to break the design into its components.
 One of the things I like to do is show the full wireframe that I created, but obscure the parts that don't apply to the specific Story.
 That way, it's clear what the objective of the Story is, but you're also keeping in focus the end goal.

 I might do something like this, for example:

 I've greyed-out the peripheral pieces, yet left them visible for everyone on the team to see where we're headed.
 The numbers refer to the Story numbers of the other pieces.

-One real benefit of breaking up the design like this is that now you can get estimates on each of the pieces (and the mockups alone should be enough to get estimates), which should not only be more accurate, but can be divided up across sprints.
+One real benefit of breaking up the design like this is that now you can get estimates on each of the pieces (and the wireframes alone should be enough to get estimates), which should not only be more accurate, but can be divided up across sprints.
 Let's say that after the estimation meeting the point values end up something like this:

 This will allow the product owner to make better cost-benefit decisions about the overall set of features.
 Maybe the export function is something that one noisy customer keeps asking for but that you know won't be used by most of your customers.
 Seeing that this piece is relatively more "expensive" than some of the other pieces might prompt you to put it off until the next release.
 This wouldn't have been possible if all you had was a 10 point estimate for the whole design.